danieldurio/CL_Compressor/README.md

 # 🚀 GPU-Accelerated Deduplication + LZ4 Compressor

-## The High-Performance Archival Compressor You've Been Waiting For
+## The High-Performance Archival Compressor

 This project is a **high-performance archival compression solution** that uses **GPU acceleration** to perform deduplication and LZ4 compression.
 Unlike traditional tools, it is designed to handle large volumes of data, such as *extensive directory backups*, offering a significantly higher compression throughput by leveraging the power of commodity Graphics Processing Units (GPUs).